ioBroker/ioBroker.javascript/docs/en/javascript.md

 ```
 Get description of object id as stored in system.
 You can specify the enumeration name.
 If this is defined, two additional attributes will be added to result: enumIds and enumNames.
-These arrays has all enumerations, where ID is member of.
+These arrays have all enumerations, where ID is member of.
 E.g:

 ```js
 getObject('adapter.N.objectName', 'rooms');